 381. Greek Archaeology Introduction to excavating techniques in Greek lands; study of the material culture of ancient Greece in order to understand the society, religion, and customs of Bronze Age and Classical Greece.
 Registration entails additional costs when the course is taught in Greece.
 Prerequisite: a course from Classical Studies (CLA, GRE, or LAT) or Anthropology.
 Offered every four years.
 (Humanities) GRUBER-MILLER 382.
 Roman Archaeology Introduction to excavating techniques in Roman lands; study of the material culture of the ancient Romans in order to understand their history and civilization from the monarchy to the republic to the empire.
 Registration entails additional costs when the course is taught in Italy.
 Prerequisite: a course from Classical Studies (CLA, GRE, or LAT) or Anthropology.
 Offered every four years.
 (Humanities) 485.
 Advanced Classical Studies An independent project undertaken in the senior year.
 Prerequisite: permission of the Classical Studies Committee.
-487. Junior/Senior Seminar in Classical Studies The seminar offers students an opportunity to investigate a key theme in Classical Studies, to encourage reflection on the discipline as a whole, and to explore the modern reception of classical texts and contexts through the completion of a research project based around the thematic content of the seminar.
+487. Junior/Senior Seminar The seminar offers students an opportunity to investigate a key theme in Classical Studies, to encourage reflection on the discipline as a whole, and to explore the modern reception of classical texts and contexts through the completion of a research project based around the thematic content of the seminar.
 The research project each student devises in consultation with the instructor and the Classical Studies advisor will demonstrate his or her ability to integrate knowledge of Greek and Latin language and literature with an understanding of Greek and Roman culture as a culmination of their studies.
-Prerequisites: junior standing, completion of a 300-level course in Greek or Latin, and at least two other 300-level courses in Classical Studies.
 Alternate years.
-Greek (GRE) 101-102-103.
-Beginning Ancient Greek I, II, & III Introduction to the language of ancient Greece, Alexander and his successors, and the eastern Mediterranean.
+Prerequisites: junior standing, completion of a 300-level course in either Greek or Latin, and at least two other 300-level courses in Classical Studies.
+VENTICINQUE Greek (GRE) 101-102-103.
+Beginning Ancient Greek I, II, and III Introduction to the language of ancient Greece, Alexander and his successors, and the eastern Mediterranean.
 Students will learn the essentials of grammar, vocabulary, and Greek mythology and culture through reading, speaking, and writing Greek; and read selections from classical writers and the New Testament.
 No previous foreign language experience required.
 Offered every third year.
-205. Introduction to Greek Literature and Culture Intensive engagement with a number of cultural topics through reading classical or hellenistic Greek texts, in tandem with listening, speaking, or writing in the target language.
+(Language) 205.
+Introduction to Greek Literature and Culture Intensive engagement with a number of cultural topics through reading classical or hellenistic Greek texts, in tandem with listening, speaking, or writing in the target language.
 Topics may include Greek myth, religious sanctuaries, art and architecture, Roman interaction with Greeks, and Greek self-definition.
 Prerequisite: GRE 102.
 Offered every third year.
-GRUBER-MILLER 280/380.
-Internship: see Courses 280/380.
+(Language) GRUBER-MILLER 280/380.
+Internship: See Additional Academic Programs, All-College Independent Study Courses 280/380.
+290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
 291. Intermediate Tutorial Topic selected by the student in consultation with the instructor.
 Prerequisite: GRE 102.
 Offered on request, subject to availability of faculty.
 327. The Greek Hero Consideration of the Greek concept of heroism with attention to how performance, genre, gender, and social and cultural values shape the Greek view of the hero.
 Readings from Homer or the Attic dramatists in the original Greek.
 Prerequisite: GRE 205.
 Offered every third year.
 (Humanities) 334.
 Ancient Greek Politics, Society, and Culture Readings and discussion of original Greek texts that cast light on the history, politics, society, and culture of Greece and the ancient Mediterranean.
 Authors may include Arrian, Herodotus, Lysias, Pausanias, Plato, Thucydides, Xenophon, or the Greek New Testament.
 Prerequisite: GRE 205.
 Offered every third year.
 (Humanities) VENTICINQUE 365-369.
 Advanced Topics in Greek See Topics Courses.